BuzzRage/TABL/README.md

 * Randomly generate a tonic and a scale, play the scale and print the valid notes
 * Add a button to randomize again
 * Add a replay button
+* Make the tonic change the color (e.g. A = 440 Hz, add 0x440 to the hexacode of a scale)